ilovekanextension/m3-scrolls/Homepage.md

 	- Theorem: [[Preservation of Subset Relation Under Images and Preimages]]
 	- Theorem: [[Criterion for Function Injectivity by Preimages of Images]]
 	- Theorem: [[Criterion for Function Surjectivity by Images of Preimages]]
-9. The Category of Sets and Functions
+9. Universal Properties on Sets and Functions
 	- Theorem: [[Singleton Sets as Terminal Objects]]
 	- Theorem: [[Empty Set as Initial Object]]
 	- Definition: [[Inclusion Function]]